 In 2013, the Authority adopted GASB Standards which provided financial reporting guidance for deferred outflows of resources, deferred inflows of resources, and net position.
 State and local governments enter into transactions that result in the consumption or acquisition of assets in one period that are applicable to future periods.
-GASB Statement No. 63 requires that deferred outflows of resources should be reported in a statement of net position in a separate section following assets and deferred inflows of resources should be reported in a statement and restated balances previously referred to as net assets to net position.
+GASB Statement No. 63 requires that deferred outflows of resources should be reported in a statement of net position in a separate section following assets and deferred inflows of resources should be reported in a separate section following liabilities.
+During 2013, the Authority adopted the statement and restated balances previously referred to as net assets to net position.